Amazon enters TV market with Fire TV Omni and 4-Series sets

 The new ‘Omni’ and ‘4-Series’ TVs are described as ‘Amazon-built TVs’ and will expand on the company’s ‘Fire TV Edition’ collaborations, which are just TV sets from other manufacturers preloaded with Amazon’s streaming software.
 However, The Verge points out that despite what Amazon says, these new TVs are almost certainly built by a TV manufacturer.
 Specifically, Amazon’s TVs look very similar to TCL’s TVs, and the Fire TV Omni has a nearly identical port layout to TCL’s 6-Series TV.

-However, if Amazon is leverage TCL to make the TVs, it’s not getting TCL’s latest and greatest.
-Amazon’s Fire TVs don’t have HDMI 2.1, which means no 4K at 120Hz.
+However, if Amazon leverages TCL to make the TVs, it’s not getting TCL’s latest and greatest.
+For example, Amazon’s Fire TVs have HDMI 2.1 but the panels only support 4K at 60fps, which means no 4K at 120Hz.
 Amazon also didn’t provide specifics about features like full-array local dimming.

 Amazon’s Omni TVs are the higher-end options, with the main selling points being better picture quality and hands-free voice control.
 Each Omni TV model sports far-field microphones for Alexa-powered voice control.
 Amazon told The Verge that customers who used voice features engaged with content twice as much as those who didn’t.
 Aside from getting people to interact with content more using voice, Amazon built its own TVs to create a more seamless Fire TV experience.